 - The investors will be unburdened the headache of managing the hard-knock matatu crews on their own.

-- Compliance on government’s laws, rules and regulations on the roads will be enhanced.
+- Compliance with the government’s laws, rules, and regulations on the roads will be enhanced.

 - Extortion and harassment of the matatu crew by the police will be eliminated because it will be hard for the police to extort from the SACCOs.